paralleldrive/riteway/README.md

 ### Usage with SWC

-If you're using the Rust based compiler SWC, for example because you're using Next.js, [which as of version 12 uses the SWC compiler](https://nextjs.org/blog/next-12#faster-builds-and-fast-refresh-with-rust-compiler), you might need some additional configurations.
+SWC is a fast, Rust based compiler that is [the new default compiler in Next.js 12+](https://nextjs.org/blog/next-12#faster-builds-and-fast-refresh-with-rust-compiler).

+If you'd like to use it, there are some additional configuration steps:

-1. Next.js uses React and JSX.
+1. Configure SWC to recognize React and JSX.
-2. Next.js allows you to configure your project to use [absolute import paths](https://nextjs.org/docs/advanced-features/module-path-aliases).
+2. Configure your project to use [absolute import paths](https://nextjs.org/docs/advanced-features/module-path-aliases).
-3. You might be using `.module.css` files or `.css` files in your Next.js project.
+3. Configure SWC to recognize `.module.css` files or `.css` files in your Next.js project.

 Here is how you can compile your code with SWC and run RITEway tests.